 - Anti-sandbagging clauses

-- Recent developments in Delaware statute of limitations
+- Recent developments in the Delaware statute of limitations

 - How has recent deal litigation impacted the negotiation of MAC clauses?

 - How can counsel for buyers and sellers best mitigate risk when drafting and negotiating MAC clauses?

 - What are the current trends to consider when drafting and negotiating indemnification provisions?

 - How has representation and warranty insurance affected Indemnification provisions?

 Clingen Callow & McLean

 Mr. Clingen chairs the firm’s business counseling department.
 He is general counsel to a number of privately... | Read More

 Mr. Clingen chairs the firm’s business counseling department.
 He is general counsel to a number of privately owned businesses across a variety of industries and also represents high net worth individuals and family offices.
 He counsels clients in starting new business ventures, operating their ongoing business enterprises and preparing business succession plans for business owners.Close